MystenLabs/encrypted-nft-poc/README.md

 # Encrypted NFT Demo

 This is an end to end implementation of the Encrypted NFT construction.
-The project consists of a Move smart contract packag (`package/`), the application frontend (`app/`) and the backend server (`backend/`).
+The project consists of a Move smart contract package (`package/`), the application frontend (`app/`) and the backend server (`backend/`).

-We first install Sui CLI for various utility operations.
-Then we go over how to deploy the smart contract, configure and run the backend and application frontend for the complete demo.
+Here we go over how to deploy the smart contract, configure and run the backend and application frontend for the complete demo.

 ## Install Sui CLI